 Who should apply?

-Ideal applicants will have completed technical theatre or fine art training that included hands-on scenic art practice, or have equivalent work experience.
-They should have an enthusiasm for scenic art and a curiosity to learn.
+Applicants should have an enthusiasm for scenic art and a curiosity to learn.
 Demonstrated painting ability, good hand-eye coordination, attention to detail, stamina, excellent colour perception, flexibility, and a positive attitude are all desired attributes.

 Accepted applicants must provide steel toed boots, paint appropriate work clothes, and prescription eye wear that will fit under safety goggles (if required).
 Participants are welcome to bring their own personal tools if desired.